esentio/Yamo/README.md

 }
 ```

-Select statements even allow you to use table source (in both `FROM` and `JOIN` clauses), so you can write nested selects:
+Select statements even allow you to use table source (in both `FROM` and `JOIN` clauses), so you can write nested selects in the form of raw SQL string.

 ```cs
 using (var db = CreateContext())